nikbearbrown/NanoLex/Data/NanoLex_1.md

 ### Expanded Definition and Usage:
 Composite photocatalysts are at the forefront of innovative solutions in various fields due to their enhanced performance and versatility.
 In water treatment, they can efficiently break down organic pollutants and disinfect pathogens using sunlight, offering a sustainable approach to clean water access.
 In energy applications, these materials are pivotal in developing solar fuel technologies, where sunlight is used to convert water into hydrogen or to produce energy-dense fuels.

+### Expanded Definition and Usage:
-### Conclusion\nThe term 'composite photocatalyst' encompasses a wide array of advanced materials engineered for superior photocatalytic performance.
+The term 'composite photocatalyst' encompasses a wide array of advanced materials engineered for superior photocatalytic performance.
 Understanding its lexical relationships helps clarify its role and significance in modern environmental and energy solutions, driving further innovation and application in these critical fields.